Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

 ### Setting Up Snowflake Notebook
 You will use [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#), the Snowflake web interface, to create a Snowflake Notebook by importing the notebook
-- Navigate to Notebooks in [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#) by clicking on Projects -> Notebook
+- Navigate to Notebooks in [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#) by clicking on `Projects` `->` `Notebook`
 - Switch Role to `TB_PO_DATA_SCIENTIST`
 - Download the [Tasty Bytes Price Optimization and Recommendations Notebook](https://github.com/Snowflake-Labs/sfguide-price-optimization-using-snowflake-notebooks-and-streamlit/blob/main/tasty_bytes_price_optimization_and_recommendations.ipynb)
-- Using the import button on the top right, import the downloaded Notebook
+- Using the `Import .ipynb file`, import the downloaded Notebook
 <img src="assets/import_notebook.png"/>
 - Select the `TB_PO_PROD` database and `ANALYTICS` schema for the Notebook Location and `TB_PO_DS_WH` for the Notebook warehouse and click `Create`
 <img src="assets/notebook_settings.png"/>
-- Open the Notebook once created and add the following packages by using the "Packages" button on the top right and search for the packages with their respective versions
+- Open the Notebook once created and add the following packages by using the `Packages` button on the top right and search for the packages with their respective versions
 <img src="assets/notebook_packages.png"/>
-- At the top of the page, click "Start" to start the Notebook session and run the cells by clicking "Run All"
+- At the top of the page, click `Start` to start the Notebook session and run the cells by clicking `Run All`
 <img src="assets/start.png"/>